-Illustrative View - Connection between proposed Euston Tower podium and Regent's Place Plaza 9.4 Regent's Place Plaza The proposed design for Regent's Place Plaza revolves around a strategically arranged array of landscape elements encircling a civic square.
-The eastern side integrates podium stairs into the landscape, extending the public realm and connecting the ground floor with the first-floor podium through dense planting beds.
+Illustrative View - Connection between proposed Euston Tower podium and Regent's Place Plaza

+9.4 Regent's Place Plaza

+The proposed design for Regent's Place Plaza centres around a strategically placed array of landscape elements encircling a civic square.
+The eastern side integrates podium stairs into the landscape, extending the public realm and connecting the ground level with the first-floor podium through dense planting beds.
 The inclusion of tree planting along the stairs further extends the site's green potential vertically.
 At the core of the plaza lies a shallow waterplay feature serving as both a splash pad and reflective pool.
 This feature, programmable to adapt to changing climates and user preferences, can be fully drained to create open space in the square.

 Situated to the north-west are two wetland beds, each equipped with accessible boardwalk crossings.
 The freshwater wetland, positioned to the north, maintains a permanent body of water, while the riparian wetland to the south allows for periodic flooding during storm events.
 Both beds are designed with submergent and emergent vegetation to foster biodiversity.
-The main entrance to the public space and cafe on level 01 is accessed via stairs or a ramp from the plaza, while to the south, the primary cycle store is conveniently reachable through a cycle ramp beneath the central staircase.
-Creating A Multi-Functional Space Creating a multi-functional space for community events within the plaza was a key design focus which was echoed by the community throughout the co-design process.
+The entrance to the restaurant and Enterprise Space on Level 01 is accessed via stairs or a ramp from the plaza, while to the south, the primary cycle store is conveniently reachable through a cycle ramp under the restaurant staircase.

+Creating A Multi-Functional Space

+Creating a multi-functional space for community events within the plaza was a key design focus which was echoed by the community throughout the co-design process.
 The stairs work to extend the functionality of the civic square by providing additional seating opportunities or a back drop for performances.
 The ability to fully drain the water feature allows the entirety of the space to be used for public programming.
 The following page demonstrate the types of programming and possible arrangements.

+- 01 Freshwater wetland

+02 Riparian wetland

+03 Civic Square & Water feature

+- 04 Podium & Level 01 entrance

+- 05 Woodland mound

+- 06 Entrance to cycle store via cycle ramp

-Diagram - Regent's Place Plaza public realm zone
+Diagram - Regent's Place Plaza public realm zone The Clearing & Wetlands